All information is subject to change.

-Commencement: Please be prepared to pay for parking on the day of Commencement.
-Graduates should park in the underground garage below the Scope (marked 11 on this map).
-Additional parking is available in the Brambleton lot across St. Paul’s Blvd. from the Scope.
-Parking is a flat fee of $5 (cash only).
+COMMENCEMENT: Graduates should park in the underground garage below the Scope for a flat fee of $5.
+Additional parking is available in the Brambleton lot across St. Paul’s Blvd. from the Scope for a flat fee of $5 (cash only).

-The City of Norfolk also provides abundant parking near Norfolk Scope.
-View parking map.
+The City of Norfolk also provides abundant self-pay parking near Norfolk Scope.

 Please be reminded that no babysitting services are provided.
 Parents and guests with children will be encouraged to leave immediately if their children become disruptive at any time during the ceremony.
 We thank you for respecting those in attendance.

-Gentlemen must wear a collared shirt and tie with dark pants (no jeans) and appropriate footwear (no athletic footwear).
+On Commencement day, gentlemen must wear a collared shirt and tie with dark pants (no jeans) and appropriate footwear (no athletic footwear).
 Ladies must wear dark low-heeled footwear and avoid wearing conspicuous jewelry outside their regalia.
-If you do not wear appropriate attire, you will not be allowed to participate in the ceremony.
+If you do not wear appropriate attire, you will not be permitted to participate in the ceremony.

 *Note: If you would like to keep your regalia temporarily for the purpose of picture taking, you may make arrangements at rehearsal on Friday or after the Ceremony on Saturday.
-Graduates wanting to keep regalia must provide a credit card number.
-Regalia must be returned by Friday, May 24, 2013.
+Graduates wanting to keep regalia must provide a credit card.
+Regalia must be returned by Friday, May 23, 2015.
 Failure to return regalia will result in a $500 charge.

 Cords & Other Embellishments

-Graduates are permitted to wear a single national honor society cord with their academic regalia, if it was identified, presented or provided by the program, was earned or awarded while at EVMS, and is approved by the marshals for wear at the graduation Ceremony.
-The approved cord may be worn with the graduate’s academic regalia with hood presented on stage worn over the cord.
+Graduates are permitted to wear up to three national honor society cords and/or stoles with their academic regalia, if they were identified, presented or provided by a program, were earned or awarded while at EVMS, and are approved by the marshals for wear at the graduation Ceremony.
 No other embellishments to the cap, gown, tassel or hood shall be permitted.

-Marshals and staff will line up the graduates in proper order for the Processional.
-The line-up will begin at 9:30 a.m. and the Ceremony will start at 10:00 a.m. sharp.
-You may not carry anything with you during the processional except for your hood; and for your convenience, graduation programs will be on your seat.
+PROCESSIONAL: Processional line-up will begin at 9:30 a.m. and the Ceremony will start at 10:00 a.m. sharp.
+You may not carry anything with you during the processional with the exception of Doctoral candidates carrying their hoods.

-Please remain standing for the duration of the Processional and the National Anthem.
-ONLY gentlemen should remove their caps for the National Anthem.
+Student Marshals will direct graduates to the appropriate seating location.
+Please remain standing for the duration of the Processional and the national anthem.
+Gentlemen should remove their caps for the national anthem.
 Graduates should wear their caps at ALL other times during the ceremony.

 Dr. Flenner will then ask all physicians in attendance and the newly graduated physicians to rise and join him in reciting the Hippocratic Oath in unison.

-Following the Physician Assistant Oath, the Chief Marshal will lead the graduates out of the arena.
-All graduates must remain at their seats until they have been instructed by the Marshals to exit.
+RECESSIONAL: Following the Hippocratic Oath, the Chief Marshal will lead the graduates out of the arena.
+All graduates must remain at their seats until they have been dismissed by the Marshals.

-Graduates who complete their degree requirements by Friday, May 17, 2013 will collect their live diploma certificates in the Exhibition Hall after the Ceremony.
-All others must pick up their diplomas from the Office of the Registrar after they have completed their degree requirements.
+Graduates who complete their degree requirements by Friday, May 15, 2015 will collect their live diploma certificates in the Exhibition Hall after the Ceremony.
+All others must pick up their diplomas from the the Registrar after they have completed their degree requirements.
 Please contact the Registrar for more information.

 Class photos will also be taken by program in the Exhibition Hall after the ceremony.
 Programs will be called, one at a time; please wait at your table until your program is called.
 Do not depart until your picture has been taken.
-Individual photographs taken of each graduate during the Ceremony, as well as your class photos, will be available for downloading for free at www.flickr.com/photos/evms.
+Class photos will be available for downloading for free at www.flickr.com/photos/evms.

 Graduates also have the option to retain their regalia only if they have made prior arrangements at Rehearsal or provided a credit card after the Ceremony.
-A charge of $500 (the cost of purchasing it) will occur if the regalia is not returned by Friday, May 24, 2013.
+A charge of $500 (the cost of purchase) will occur if the regalia is not returned by Friday, May 23, 2015.